emmanuelnk/RESTful-Typescript-Koa/README.md

 ### Versioning
 - If you want to version this API, then I would advise placing `controllers`, `services` and `routes` into a folder named `v1`.
 Those are the most likely to change between versions.
 - You then change the related files accordingly.

+## Contributing
+- All contributions are welcomes
+- Open up an issue if you encounter any problems.
+Thanks